LeafMountain/Website/_games/1-arcaneNomads.md

 ---
 layout: game
-title: 'Arcane Nomads'
+title: 'Undead End'
-meta: A survival rpg co-op top-down shooter with a focus on the feeling of ownership.
-One of the main features of the game is the ability to upgrad pretty much everything to make it feel like the player has created the game and tactics.
+meta: 'A survival rpg co-op top-down shooter with a focus on the feeling of ownership.
+One of the main features of the game is the ability to upgrade pretty much everything to make it feel like the player has created the game and tactics.'
 coverImg: img/arcaneNomads.png
 logo: img/arcaneNomadsLogo.png
 category: game
 roles:
+    - Gameplay
     - AI
-    - Gameplay
     - Tools
 ---